-The primary intent of the enabling legislation for Juvenile Crime Prevention Councils (G.S.143B-845 thru G.S.
-143B-852 and G.S.
-143B 1104) is to develop community-based alternatives to youth development centers and to provide community-based delinquency, substance abuse, and gang prevention strategies and programs.
+The primary intent of the enabling legislation for Juvenile Crime Prevention Councils (G.S.143B-845 through G.S.
+143B-853 is to develop community-based alternatives to youth development centers and to provide community-based delinquency, substance abuse, and gang prevention strategies and programs.
 Additionally, it is the intent of the General Assembly to provide non-institutional dispositional alternatives that will protect the community and juveniles.
 The program objective is to provide, at the local level, an array of services, funded by state, local and other funds, for court-involved youth and youth deemed to be at-risk of juvenile court involvement.
 Juvenile Crime Prevention Councils (JCPCs) assess the risk and needs for their county and plan for programming based on those needs.
 Local public and private nonprofit agencies implement the programs.